It's just the steel... the wood... the motion.

 Prettiest bucket ever :-)

 I'd never run an open fireplace before.
-Inefficient, troublesome, and not putting out much heat after all, balances with "about as romantic as it's possible to get".
-After getting it lit we just crouch there hypnotized by the flames.
+Inefficient, troublesome, and not putting out much heat, balances with "about as romantic as it's possible to get".
+After getting it started we just crouch there for a while, hypnotized by the flames.

-I spent some time gently blowing and nursing the flames back, and getting philosophical.
+I spent some time gently blowing and nursing the flames back, and being philosophical.

 That's like me, isn't it?
 Isn't that what I always do?
 And the sad truth is, I'm just like that woodpile out there, wet, mossy, with bugs, so far from ideal that it's a joke.
 With bad timing, too.